Typical offer: A*AA (or equivalent)

 - A Level: A*AA

-- Highly recommended: Philosophy or Religious Studies, Mathematics, other academic essay-based subjects
+- Highly recommended: Philosophy, Religious Studies, Mathematics and other essay-based subjects

-Applicants are required to submit two school/college essays as examples of written work prior to interview.
+Applicants are required to submit two pieces of written work.